Home › YouTube Transcript Generator

-How to Use a YouTube Transcript with ChatGPT (Step-by-Step)
+Get a YouTube Transcript for ChatGPT

-Get any YouTube transcript instantly
+Get any YouTube transcript instantly — free

 YouTube videos are packed with valuable information — but watching a 45-minute interview to find one insight is inefficient.
 With a YouTube transcript and ChatGPT, you can summarize an entire video, extract key points, generate quiz questions, or have a conversation with the content — in under a minute.